ZupIT/ritchie-docs/content/en/Contribute.md

 ---
 title: Contribute
 weight: 105
-description: "Nesta seção, você encontrará como contribuir com o Ritchie."
+description: "In this section, you will find how to contribute with Ritchie."
 ---

 ## **Community**